ajaximrpg/jsonhib/README.md

 A way to read/write JSON in a MySQL database.  jsonhib is available for both Node.js and PHP.

-Here's a simple jsonhib object:
+Here's a simple jsonhib object (in Node.js):

 ```
 // create a jsonhib object